gaverhae/naughtmq/README.md

 ```

 Java, in contrast with Clojure, does *not* actually load classes upon import.
-The JVM actually waits for the first use of a classe to load it, which means
+The JVM actually waits for the first use of a class to load it, which means
 that the usage for `naughtmq` is quite natural.
 Here is a minimal example:

 ```java